 PoE (the network cable kind!) isn’t the most popular of technologies right now, but it’s something which could improve more complicated smart home setups a fair bit so I wanted to talk about it in more detail here.

-As the intro says, PoE involves sending electric through Ethernet cable.
+As the intro says, PoE involves sending electric through Ethernet wire.
 This means that the cable transmits both network traffic and electrical power.
 Whilst this might sound a weird idea, Ethernet cable is made up of multiple bundles of cables and so this can work well.
 It’s a similar idea (but in reverse) to how Powerline Adaptors use your house’s existing electrical cables to also transmit internet data.

-A standard network switch with ‘type 1 PoE’ support will deliver 55 watts of powered Ethernet, but this is split per Ethernet port – meaning that each Ethernet cable can deliver a maximum of 15.4 watts to the end device.
+A standard network switch with ‘type 1 PoE’ support will deliver 55 watts of powered Ethernet, but this is split per Ethernet port – meaning that each Ethernet cable can deliver a maximum power of 15.4 watts to the end device.
 More expensive PoE switches can deliver beyond this, for example type 2 switches can deliver 30 watts per Ethernet cable (as part of ‘PoE+’).

 We’ll take a look at the specifics below, but as you can probably tell, power over Ethernet is useful for small electrical devices with a low electric use.
-This does include the vast majority of smart home devices, but you won’t be powering your washing machine via PoE anytime soon!
+This does include the vast majority of smart home devices, but you won’t be powering your washing machine via PoE technology anytime soon!

 How exactly does PoE work (technically)?

 The idea of sending electric power down the various strands of twisted cabling inside an Ethernet cable is not new: telecoms company Cisco first applied this technique in 2000 to power their range of VoIP (Voice over IP) conferencing phones.